mattermost/mattermost-developer-documentation/site/content/blog/2020-03-15-instrumenting-go-code-via-ast-2.md

 ## Welcome!

-This is a second part of our AST blog post series, expanding on the subject of utilizing Go AST libraries libraries to automate and improve your workflow.
+This is the second part of our AST blog post series, expanding on the subject of utilizing Go AST libraries to automate and improve your workflow.

 In this post I'll discuss a rather common problem that comes up while working with Go code and the way we've solved it by sprinkling a little bit of AST magic dust.
 Let's dive in.

 ## Problem: A struct with no interface

-Let's say you are working on a large code base that was not built with interfaces in mind, meaning, there are `structs` and methods attached to that `struct`, but there is not `interface` describing it.
-This is a perfectly valid approach when no you don't need to mock/stub the method implementations provided by that struct, or when there isn't more than one implementation of the same 'contract'.
+Let's say you are working on a large code base that was not built with interfaces in mind, meaning, there are `structs` and methods attached to those `structs`, but there is no `interface` describing it.
+This is a perfectly valid approach when you don't need to mock/stub the method implementations provided by that `struct`, or when there isn't more than one implementation of the same 'contract'.
 When these things **are** needed - we need to provide an `interface`.

 Here's a small code snippet to demonstrate: